 Most parents aren’t going to spring for a professional potty-trainer.
 To justify the spend you have to be — among other things — wealthy.
-But many people are and many of those people are looking for a way to fast-forward through a messy, difficult process.
-Samantha Allen, who incorporated NYC Potty Training in June 2014, says that her client list just keeps growing — and that’s despite the fact that her day rate has risen to $2,000 (phone and text sessions cost a more palatable $600), her pre-tax income is likely substantial.
-Do the math yourself, and you’ll come up with figure that could inspire a career (or pants) change.
+But many people have money and many of those moneyed people are looking for a way to fast-forward through a messy, difficult process.
+Samantha Allen, who incorporated NYC Potty Training in June 2014, offers exactly that.
+Allen says that her client list has grown steadily despite the fact that she charges between $3000 and $3300 for two-day consulting and advising stints and hundreds for text sessions.

 Professional potty training services are nothing new.
 There’s the Potty Training Academy in the UK (consider it the Oxford of poop schools), the traveling toilet consultant at Successful Potty Training, and the “Potty Whisperer,” who has been running “booty camps” in Chicago for years.
 But with an undefeated record of training all of its toddling clients in under two days (and some in under two hours), NYC Potty Training stands out.
 Allen spoke with Fatherly about how she got her start in the potty training game, and how she rose to become a big fish in a tiny toilet.

 How did you get your start in professional potty training?